The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 Disable User Account Control (UAC) by setting it to `Never Notify`.[^uac]

 Furthermore, add the registry key `LocalAccountTokenFilterPolicy` in `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System` and set its value to 1.

+In Windows 7 and 8, if you disable UAC, then you must set `EnableLUA` to 0 as well.

 #### Remote registry